GSDV/pola/README.md

 ## Credit
-I took and edited [react-native-draggable-grid](https://github.com/SHISME/react-native-draggable-grid), made by [SHISME](https://github.com/SHISME).
+In part of the project, I took and edited [react-native-draggable-grid](https://github.com/SHISME/react-native-draggable-grid), made by [SHISME](https://github.com/SHISME).